 Prior to the Tax Cuts and Job Act, taxpayers generally could deduct 50% of expenses for business-related meals and entertainment.
+For the hospitality industry, this definition also included meals for research and menu development purposes.
 Meals provided to an employee for the convenience of the employer on the employer’s business premises were 100% deductible by the employer and tax-free to the recipient employee.
 Various other employer-provided fringe benefits were also deductible by the employer and tax-free to the recipient employee.

 Under the new law, for amounts paid or incurred after December 31, 2017, deductions for business-related entertainment expenses are disallowed.
-Meal expenses incurred while traveling on business are still 50% deductible, but the 50% disallowance rule will now also apply to meals provided via an on-premises cafeteria or otherwise on the employer’s premises for the convenience of the employer.
-After 2025, the cost of meals provided through an on-premises cafeteria or otherwise on the employer’s premises will be nondeductible.
+Meal expenses incurred while traveling on business are still 50% deductible, but the 50% disallowance rule will now also apply to meals provided on the employer’s premises for the convenience of the employer such as meals provided to employees during their shifts.
+After 2025, the cost of meals provided on the employer’s premises will be nondeductible.

 |2017 Expenses (Old Rules)||2018 Expenses (New Rules)|